rocketmlhq/rmldnn/README.md

 RocketML Deep Neural Networks
 -----------------------------

-**rmldnn** is a command-line tool that makes it easy to build and train deep learning models.
+**rmldnn** is a command-line tool that makes deep-learning models easy to build and fast to train.
 It does not require knowledge of any deep-learning framework (Pytorch, Tensorflow, Keras, etc) or any Python code.
-Using rmldnn, one can build deep-learning models either on a small laptop with a single GPU or on a large supercomputer with hundreds of GPUs or CPUs without any prior knowledge of distributed computing.
+Using rmldnn, one can build deep-learning models on either a small single-GPU laptop or a large supercomputer with hundreds of GPUs or CPUs without any prior knowledge of distributed computing.

 In a nutshell, to launch a deep-learning training or inference run, one only needs to do the following at the command line: